 "Entrepreneurs, by definition, shift resources from areas of low productivity and yield to areas of higher productivity and yield.
 Of course, there is a risk they may not succeed.
 But if they are even moderately successful, the returns should be more than adequate to offset whatever risk there might be."

 Demographics regularly change and capitalizing on those changes requires awareness and flexibility.
 The demographic focus has to be more diverse and more creative to take advantage of the constant changes.
 Antonio Swad opened up a traditional pizzeria in Dallas, Texas and discovered early that the area had a large Hispanic population.
 He changed the restaurant's name to Pizza Patron and focused on marketing to the Latino community.
 He hired bilingual employees and even allowed customers to pay in pesos.
 Today, Pizza Patron has 95 stores in six states and is poised to open 13 more.
 By understanding specific demographics and being flexible enough to change his original concept, Swad built a successful, multi-unit enterprise.

-Staying abreast of research and studies, whether it's from the scientific community or market observers, is one of best tools for discovering innovation opportunities.
-The technology that helped create the Internet came from new knowledge that was simply not available until someone discovered it and put it to use.
-New knowledge isn't just relevant in the technology industry; it reveals ways to improve processes, services, and most other aspects of business.
-Products like LCD TVs and electric powered vehicles, or the ability to market through social media wouldn't be possible without new knowledge.
+Staying abreast of research and studies, whether it's from the scientific community or market observers, is one of the best tools for discovering innovation opportunities.
+The technology that helped create the Internet came from the new knowledge that was simply not available until someone discovered it and put it to use.
+New knowledge isn't just relevant in the technology industry; it reveals ways to improve processes, services, and most other aspects of the business.
+Products like LCD TVs and electric-powered vehicles, or the ability to market through social media wouldn't be possible without new knowledge.

 "Still, entrepreneurial strategy remains the decision-making area of entrepreneurship and therefore the risk-taking one.
 It is by no means hunch or gamble.
 But it also is not precisely science.
 Rather, it is judgment."